 Renter energy disclosure

-Property owners are required to give prospective renters information about past energy usage at their properties.
+Property owners have to give prospective renters information about past energy usage at their properties.

 Medium buildings: 5 or more units and under 50,000 square feet

-For medium-sized apartment buildings in Minneapolis, property owners are required to provide building Energy Cost Reports via the rental application.
-These reports have information about the overall energy use and energy costs for the entire building.
-Ask the property manager if you will be responsible for any of these heating and electricity costs and use this information to compare different housing options against your budget.
-Please note that condominiums and townhomes are not included in this ordinance.
+Property owners of medium-sized apartment buildings must provide building Energy Cost Reports in their rental application.
+These reports detail the energy use and energy costs for the entire building.
 See the example Energy Cost Report below and how to use it.

 Read Your Energy Report